Kazimierz Chodziński: Biography

 Afterward he returned to Kraków, where he opened a studio specializing in sculptures for religious and monumental buildings.
 Later, he moved his studio to Warsaw (capital of the Congress Poland), due to better conditions for exporting his work.

-Around 1903-1910 he worked in the United States, where he designed, among others, the Tadeusz Kościuszko statue in Chicago in the Humboldt Park there and the General Casimir Pulaski statue in Washington, DC.
+Around 1903–1910 he worked in the United States.
+His designs from that period include the Tadeusz Kościuszko statue in Chicago – originally placed in Humboldt Park, and later moved to what is now the city's lakeside Museum Campus – and the General Casimir Pulaski statue in Washington, DC's Freedom Plaza.

 Chodziński died in 1919 in Lviv (Lwów), then in the newly independent Second Polish Republic.